 Knee replacement surgery is one of the more common forms of orthopedic surgery.
 As the knee joint degrades with time or suffers an injury, its functionality and stability may decrease.
 When this happens, patients can experience pain, knee clicking, knee arthritis, and many other complications.
 In some cases, it may be time for a whole new knee.
 This can be achieved through a total knee replacement, which involves replacing the original knee joints with implants.
-This blog aims to outline what not to do after knee replacement surgery.
+This blog aims to outline what not to do after knee replacement surgery, whether you had traditional knee replacement surgery or robotic knee replacement surgery.

 At SPORT Orthopedics + Physical Therapy, our sports medicine professionals have extensive experience with both partial and total knee arthroplasty procedures.
 An orthopedic surgeon with our team can evaluate the source of your pain, perform a total knee replacement, restore knee function, and guide you through the healing process.
 To schedule an appointment with us for a new knee replacement, please call our office at 469-200-2832 today.